vbauerster/dotfiles/README.md

 RCM creates dotfile symlinks (`.vimrc` -> `/dotfiles/vimrc`) from your home directory to your `/dotfiles/` directory.

 ### Installing Plugins
-Plugins are listed in `vimrc.bundles`.
+Plugins are listed in `vimrc.plug`.

-To install them you'll need vundle.
-Installation directions are here: https://github.com/gmarik/Vundle.vim.
+To install them you'll need vim-plug.
+Installation directions are here: https://github.com/junegunn/vim-plug.
-Once vundle is installed.
-Open vim (`$ vim`) and type `:PluginInstall`.
+Once vim-plug is installed.
+Open vim (`$ vim`) and type `:PlugInstall`.
 And then restart vim.
 You'll need to do this for all the plugins to work.

 ### Git Config
 Make sure you update ```gitconfig``` with your own name and email address.
 Otherwise you'll be committing as me. :smile_cat: